A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Introduction

-Alongside the methods and numerical examples, we provide an open-source implementation\footnote[1]{\url{https://github.com/minlp-toolbox/minlp-algorithms}} in Python based on CasADi \citep{Andersson2019}.
-Users have the flexibility to choose from various solvers interfaced by CasADi, to solve both the \acp{NLP} and the \acp{MIP}, enabling an implementation free from reliance on commercial solvers.
-In addition to the new algorithm presented in this paper, the software package includes a comprehensive range of other existing algorithms, such as GBD, (quadratic) outer approximation, feasibility pumps, and the ability to use seamlessly \ac{MINLP} solvers already interfaced by CasADi, such as Bonmin.
+A fundamental contribution of this work is the open-source implementation of the proposed algorithm within the package \texttt{CAMINO}\footnote[1]{\url{https://github.com/minlp-toolbox/CAMINO}} (Collection of Algorithms for Mixed-Integer Nonlinear Optimization). \texttt{CAMINO} is written in Python and relies on CasADi \citep{Andersson2019} to both model optimization problems and interface existing solvers.
+The users have the flexibility to choose from various solvers interfaced by CasADi, to solve both \acp{NLP} and \acp{MIP}, enabling an implementation free from reliance on commercial solvers.
+In addition to the new algorithm presented in this paper, \texttt{CAMINO} includes a comprehensive range of other existing algorithms, such as GBD, (quadratic) outer approximation, feasibility pumps, and the ability to seamlessly use \ac{MINLP} solvers, already interfaced by CasADi, such as Bonmin.
 Further details are available in the \texttt{README} file of the repository.